Discover the Virtual Reality Ecosystem in Canada

 Where are the roadblocks?

-The largest obstacles to success in VR today are financing, both private and public, the rate of consumer adoption, and the overall maturity of the VR market.
+The largest obstacles to success in VR today are the overall maturity of the VR market and private financing.
 In a young, rapidly growing industry, these are understandable concerns.Source

 Through in depth interviews, learn about some of the top VR companies in Canada.